ChunZhuo/sgBERT/README.md

 ### Note that the code copied from server still need to change. e.g., file path
 ### The model was pretrained on two A40 GPU
 ### Since limited computational power and time. the model is not expanded fully.
+### the embedding size of a single protein is only four
+### so it is just used for prediction of SCOP classes
 BERT-like models for protein structure and protein structure with sequence
 These models use geometricus to represent protein structures
 Kmer: 8. resolution:1 by default